ChatGPT-Goes-to-School/meal-planning-and-grocery-management/README.md

 - **Backend:** The backend is built using Golang with the Gin framework, providing a robust and efficient foundation for the application.

+- **Database:** The database will employ MySQL that is hosted in AWS RDS.

 - **External APIs:** The application integrates with various third-party APIs for recipe data, ingredient information, and nutritional data.
 These APIs provide a rich source of data to enhance the user experience.

 ## Getting Started